 E-statements have grown in popularity in the past decade.
-They are eco-friendly, easier to automate and eliminate costs associated with paper mailings.
-However, the read rates are much lower for e-statements than they are for traditional paper statements, especially for hospitals and health care providers with a more senior client base.
+They are eco-friendly, easier to automate, and eliminate costs associated with paper mailings.
+Using color features on a digital statement results in the same retention benefits as a color-printed statement.

 Here are four ways color printing can work for your business in ways that monochrome statements can’t.

-How Color Printing can Make a Difference in your Statement Strategy
+How Color Patient Statements Make a Difference in your Billing Strategy

 1. No more Missed Communications Opportunities